Elinor Florence, Author

 (Newer Christmas ornaments tend to be heavy, because they can hang on artificial branches — much sturdier than our Douglas fir tree.)

-The final step is sticking these vintage sparklers onto the lights.
+The final step is fastening these vintage sparklers onto the lights.

 However, they add so much sparkle that I always stick on a few dozen.